code-423n4/2024-08-axelar-network/axelar-amplifier/interchain-token-service/README.md

 ### Cross-chain messaging

-The ITS Hub makes use of the Axelarnet gateway contract to facilitate
+The ITS Hub makes use of the Axelarnet gateway contract to facilitate sending or receiving cross-chain message.
+Messages are sent via `CallContract`, and received when the Axelarnet gateway is executed (by a relayer / user) through `Execute`, which in turn executes ITS Hub's `Execute` method.

 ## Build